Skip to main content

 • WebA: .weba files aren't supported.
 Please rename them to .mka

-• .flac files with embedded WebP images may fail to play in Chromium based browsers (Chrome, Edge, Opera, Brave etc.).
+• .flac files with embedded WebP images or ID3 tags may fail to play in Chromium based browsers (Chrome, Edge, Opera, Brave etc.) or Firefox.
+Please enable Always remux FLAC audio files in the client settings if you encounter this issue.

 Alternate containers